 “But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of Him who called you out of darkness into His wonderful light.
 Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.” – 1 Peter 2:9-10

-The problem with “cultural Christianity” is that Christians are looking more like culture than like Christ.
+The problem with “cultural Christianity” is that Christians are looking more like “culture” than like Christ.
 What do I mean?
 Well, it wasn’t long ago that calling yourself a “Christian” was socially beneficial.
 Going to the right church could even land you a good job or access to the right social circles.
-Whether you truly followed Christ or not, it was advantageous to identify as a Christian – to be a “cultural Christian.”
+Whether you truly followed Christ or not, it was advantageous to identify as a Christian – even if you were a “cultural Christian.”

 Not so today.
-In fact, in many areas of society it may even be considered negative to be a follower of Jesus – too old fashioned, conservative or narrow-minded.
+In fact, in many areas of society, it may even be viewed negatively to identify as a follower of Jesus – too old fashioned, conservative, or narrow-minded.
 Faced with so much opposition, how do we respond to this rapidly changing culture?

 We begin to view life as a temporary layover on the journey to an eternal home with Christ.
-So, the current election chaos, the complex social issues plaguing the nation, and all the pain and suffering on a global scale: it’s not the end of the story.
-Through Christ, we have an incredible hope even in the face of political uncertainty and fear.
+So, the current economic environment, the complex social issues plaguing the nation, and all the pain and suffering on a global scale: it’s not the end of the story.
+Through Christ, we have an incredible hope even in the face of economic or political uncertainty and fear.

-Taken from a sermon by George Wright, Senior Pastor, Cedarcrest Church.
+Adapted from a sermon by Senior Pastor George Wright